-Once the antenna is set to minimum SWR you need to tune the gamma match for the location of the antenna.
-This must be done by shifting the gamma match bridge in very small steps, to (Z+) or away (Z-) from the coax connector.
+Once the antenna is set to minimum SWR I need to tune the gamma match for the location of the antenna.
+This must be done by shifting the gamma match bridge in very small steps, to or away from the coax connector.

 For fine tuning use steps of 1 mm or less.
 It's possible to archive the perfect tuning as you see in the following graphics from the 40 m band.

 Fine tuning with MiniVna Pro direct on the antenna, 4.5 m above ground and Bluetooth connection.

 Even in this position, 90 cm above ground and 90 cm from the wall.
 It's perfect to tune on 80 m band with the given dimensions of the gamma match.
 But with a significant loss of efficiency.

 Overlay: Worked stations during a few months of experiments on 80 m in phone.
 Antenna 1.2 meter above ground level and 5 m. away from the nearest wall.